TimSoethout/TimSoethout.github.io/_posts/2014-06-05-ScalaCheck-in-ScalaTest.md

 {% include JB/setup %}

 Today I held a presentation at the Scala Community at my employer about ScalaCheck.
-ScalaCheck is a property based testing tool, which allows you to specify properties using predicates such as: \\[ \forall s : s.reverse.reverse \eq s \\], which denotes that for all Strings `s` when you reverse `s` twice it should equal the original `s`.
+ScalaCheck is a property based testing tool, which allows you to specify properties using predicates such as: \\( \forall s : s.reverse.reverse \equiv s \\), which denotes that for all Strings `s` when you reverse `s` twice it should equal the original `s`.

 Please see the [Slides](/PropertyBasedTestingScalaCheck/index.html), which are created using the nice [RevealJS](https://github.com/hakimel/reveal.js/).